-Wheelhouse are kind of the new on the block, and they are growing fast.
+Wheelhouse is kind of the new on the block, and they are growing fast.
 Launched by one of the founders of Beyond Pricing, they are now in direct competition.

-Competition is great in this space, and Wheelhouse are certainly at the forefront.
+Competition is great in this space, and Wheelhouse is certainly at the forefront.

 These guys are growing rapidly and are pushing the whole sector forwards.

 If your area is not covered, no big deal.
 They'll input your area into their data cruncher, and in under two weeks you'll have super optimised prices for your Airbnb rental for the next 365 days.

 I've written an in-depth Wheelhouse review here.

 3. Beyond Pricing - From 1% per booking